nolight132/mcmacfix/README.md

-# mcmacfix
-Contains fixed libraries for Minecraft Java on MacOS

-**Cursor not moving for a while when entering inventory/pause menu**
+# Cursor not moving for a while when entering inventory/pause menu

-*Fix for Intel Macs is available [here](https://github.com/GameParrot/minecraft-mac-window-fix)*
+*This page contains [GameParrot's](https://github.com/GameParrot/minecraft-mac-window-fix) fix recompiled for M1 Macs.*
+*If you are looking for Intel fix, visit his page!*

 Steps to fix (M1, MultiMC):